 The 38 participants included 10 physiotherapists or occupational therapists, 18 nurses, five orthopaedic surgeons, one anaesthetist, one matron, two therapy technician assistants and one theatre manager.
 Twelve staff participated in interviews and observations, 19 took part in interviews only and 7 in observations only.
 Between 4 and 14 participants took part from each study site.
 Participants’ characteristics are displayed in Table 11, which presents summarised information by study site to avoid the potential for identification of individual participants.
 We use pseudonyms for study sites and in this part of the report, where we use the term “participant” we are referring to hospital staff.

-Table 11: Participant characteristics (aggregated to ensure anonymity)
+Table 11.
+Participant characteristics (aggregated to ensure anonymity)